dmbarbour/glas/docs/GlasNamespaces.md

   * `move(TL)` - apply translation to future defined Names (for 'write').
   * `link(TL)` - apply translation to future ASTs (for 'write' or 'eval').
   * `read(Query) : Result` - access external environment with a cacheable Query, e.g. load a file.
-  * `fork(N)` - returns non-deterministic choice of natural number 0..(N-1), basis for iteration.
-    * *Alternative:* non-deterministic choice via AST primitive, e.g. `(%select ...)`.
-  * `eval(AST, List of Arg) : [cb] Result` - tentative; interprets AST as the body of a procedure, providing a list of arguments and permitting interaction with the caller via generic callback handler 'cb'
+  * `eval(AST) : [cb] Result` - tentative; interprets AST as the body of a procedure in the current 'link' context.
+Limited interaction with the caller through a callback handler.
-    * `cb : List of Arg -> [cb] Result` - generic, recursive callback handler, like remote procedure calls.
-  * `map(AST)` - tentative; apply AST (usually a name) as an extra constructor to future written definitions.
+    * Alternatively, we can feasibly support macro handlers with more flexible bindings.
+Depends on the program model.
+  * `fork(N)` - tentative; non-deterministic choice if not supported via primitive.
+But this will probably be a primitive.

 Aliasing can be expressed by defining one name to another.
-Those two names should then be equivalent under evaluation.
+Those two names should then be equivalent under normal evaluation or execution contexts.

 *Note:* The above provides a rough idea, but is subject to change to better integrate with the program model.
 For example, we might want something more flexible for binding 'eval' results and callbacks based on a static argument.